 Goodwill and other indefinite-lived intangible assets are recognized primarily as the result of business combinations.
-Goodwill is assigned to reporting units based upon the specific nature of the business acquired.
-When a business combination contains business components related to more than one reporting unit, goodwill is assigned to each reporting unit based upon an allocation determined by the relative fair values of the business acquired.
-When the Company disposes of a business, the Company allocates a portion of the reporting unit's goodwill to that business using the relative fair value methodology.
+Goodwill is assigned to reporting units based upon the specific nature of the business acquired or, when a business combination contains business components related to more than one reporting unit, goodwill is assigned to each reporting unit based upon an allocation determined by the relative fair values of the business acquired.
+When the Company disposes of a business, the Company allocates a portion of the reporting unit's goodwill to that business based on the relative fair values of the portion of the reporting unit being disposed of and the portion of the reporting unit remaining.
+The Company evaluates its reporting units on an annual basis and, if its reporting units are reorganized, the Company reassigns goodwill based on the relative fair values of the new reporting units.

 Goodwill and other indefinite-lived intangible assets are not amortized, but instead are subject to periodic impairment evaluations.
-Impairment tests are required to be conducted at least annually or when events or conditions occur that might suggest a possible impairment.
-These events or conditions include, but are not limited to: a significant adverse change in the business environment, regulatory environment, or legal factors; a current period operating or cash flow loss combined with a history of such losses or a projection of continuing losses; or a sale or disposition of a significant portion of a reporting unit.
-The occurrence of one of these events or conditions could significantly impact an impairment assessment, necessitating an impairment charge.
+The Company performs its impairment tests annually as of October 1 or when events or conditions occur that might suggest a possible impairment.
+Events or conditions which might suggest impairment could include a significant change in the business environment, the regulatory environment, or legal factors; a current period operating or cash flow loss combined with a history of such losses or a projection of continuing losses; or a sale or disposition of a significant portion of a reporting unit.